mcclure/lovr-oculus-mobile/README.md

 # To ship your app:

-LovrApp is set up so that a "debug" build uses Oculus's recommended settings for development and a "release" build uses the appropriate settings for store submission.
-There are some required properties for the AndroidManifest.xml file which are not set by LovrApp becuase they differ between Oculus Go and Oculus Quest.
-See [this page](https://developer.oculus.com/distribute/latest/concepts/publish-mobile-manifest/) for the remaining Oculus Store configuration requirements.
+LovrApp is set up so that a "debug" build uses Oculus's recommended settings for development and a "release" build uses the appropriate settings for store submission on Quest.
+The store submssion requirements do change from time to time, so you may find the store backend asks for additional configuration changes at upload time.
+See [this page](https://developer.oculus.com/distribute/latest/concepts/publish-mobile-manifest/) for the most up to date Oculus Store configuration requirements.

+## Creating a signing key

+Before uploading anything to the Oculus Store, you should make sure you are using the right keystore.
+If you build without specifying a keystore, gradle will create one for you.
+It is very important you back this up in a safe place **before** you upload anything to the Oculus dashboard, as you cannot change it later so losing your keystore means getting locked out from updating your own app.

+Better than just backing it up would be creating your own keystore, since you can input your business name and a password:

+    keytool -genkey -v -keystore YOURNAME-key.jks -keyalg RSA -keysize 2048 -validity 10000 -alias YOURNAME

+The easiest way to install your new keystore is to put a copy at the exact path `LovrApp/Projects/Android/android.debug.keystore`

+## If you want to ship on Oculus Go

+The build scripts in this repo create release builds for Quest.
+As of this writing, there are some steps you must perform if you want to submit a release build to the Go store.
+First, edit `VrApp.gradle`.
+There are two instances of `v2SigningEnabled true`.
+Change both of these to say

+    v1SigningEnabled true

+Next, edit `LovrApp/Projects/Android/AndroidManifest.xml`. **Delete** this line:

+	<uses-feature
+			android:name="android.hardware.vr.headtracking"
+			android:version="1"
+			android:required="false"
+			/>

+## If you want to run on Samsung Gear VR

+The build scripts in this repo are set up for Oculus Go and Quest.
+If you want to ship on Samsung Gear you may want to search all gradle files for instances of:

+    abiFilters 'arm64-v8a'

+and replace it with:

+    abiFilters 'armeabi-v7a','arm64-v8a'

+and then do another build.
+This will allow your build to run on 32-bit phones.

 ## To build the autoloader test app: